ksvedal/uu-chrome-extension/README.md

 ![Extension screenshot: gtml preview feature](/images/extension_screenshot6.jpg)

-5. If you wish to inspect the data in another tab, you can click on "View in table".
+5. If you wish to inspect the data in another tab, you can click on "Print results".

 ![Extension screenshot: click on print results](/images/utkast8.jpg)